Queens High School for the Sciences: History

+QHSS was founded in 2002 as Queens High School for the Sciences at York College as part of an initiative between the New York City Department of Education and the City University of New York to establish three new specialized high schools on CUNY campuses.
+The other two schools established as part of the initiative were the High School for Math, Science and Engineering at City College and the High School of American Studies at Lehman College.
+QHSS opened on the campus of York College in September 2002 with approximately 125 ninth-grade students.

 In June 2006, founding principal Brian Jetter retired, and Jie Zhang took his place.
-In June 2011, Principal Jie Zhang was transferred to Stuyvesant High School, and Dr. David Marmor took her place.
-Dr. Marmor left after the 2012–13 school year and the position was then held by Lenneen Gibson as Principal until October 2016, where she was then temporarily replaced by B.D.
-Anthony.
-The principal is now Ana De Jesus, who became principal in November 2016.
+In June 2011, Zhang was transferred to Stuyvesant High School, and David Marmor became principal.
+Marmor left after the 2012–13 school year and was succeeded by Lenneen Gibson, who served until October 2016.
+B.D.
+Anthony subsequently served as interim principal.
+Ana De Jesus became principal in November 2016.

 March 2022 bomb scare

-On Monday, March 7, 2022, an anonymous caller sent a bomb threat to York College, which the high school's campus resides on.
-Students were evacuated around 11am to a local high school.
+On March 7, 2022, while QHSS was located on the campus of York College, an anonymous caller made a bomb threat against the college.
+QHSS students were evacuated to a nearby high school while authorities investigated the threat, which was later determined to be a hoax.

 June 2025 assistant principal allegations

 In June 2025, the New York Post reported that an assistant principal at QHSS was accused of sexually harassing multiple female students.
 The Department of Education stated that the administrator was reassigned pending investigation.